chrisnoonan98675/site/xl-deploy/concept/bamboo-plugin.markdown

 - plugin
 ---

-The XL Deploy Bamboo plugin enables two tasks: **Publish to XL Deploy** and **Deploy with XL Deploy**.
+The XL Deploy plugin for [Atlassian Bamboo](https://www.atlassian.com/software/bamboo) enables two tasks:

+* Publish to XL Deploy
+* Deploy with XL Deploy

 These tasks can be executed separately or combined sequentially.

-For information about BizTalk requirements and the configuration items (CIs) that the plugin supports, refer to the [Bamboo Plugin Reference](/xl-deploy/latest/bamboo-plugin/index.html).
+For information about Bamboo requirements and the configuration items (CIs) that the plugin supports, refer to the [Bamboo Plugin Reference](/xl-deploy/latest/bamboo-plugin/index.html).

 ## Features